Wake Forest University School of Business: Face to Face Speaker Forum

+The Wake Forest University School of Business and the Allegacy Center for Leadership and Character are Principal Series Sponsors for the Face to Face Speaker Forum.

+Career & Professional Development

+Pre-Wall Street Career Track

+This program is available for students focused on a career in investment banking, asset management, sales and trading or private equity.
+It provides students with specific coursework, mentoring and coaching, experiential learning and networking opportunities.

+Business Solutions

+Under this program, students complete business projects for local organizations.

+MBA Global Immersion Program

+In this program, students travel internationally and complete business projects for different organizations.

+Ready7

+This is a model or toolkit created by the school that helps students develop life skills across seven different areas that include personal branding, networking and leadership.

+Center for Market Readiness Employment

-The Career Management Center (CMC) staff works with students to assess career options, refine goals, and network with well-placed corporate contacts.
-Beyond the immediate job search, the staff works with students to develop interview and résumé skills.
+The Center for Market Readiness Employment (MRE) staff works with students to assess career options, refine goals, and network with corporate contacts, including alumni at more than 8,000 companies nationwide.

 Student clubs and organizations

 Students at the Wake Forest University School of Business can choose from among nearly 20 clubs and organizations, or they can participate in a variety of events including the Greater Babcock Open and a Charity Auction.
 Student organizations include the Black Business Students Association, Entrepreneurs Club, Hispanic Club, Net Impact Club, Strategy and Consulting Club, Women in Business and The Joint Degree Society.

 International relationships

 The Wake Forest University School of Business has long-standing relationships with international business schools including eight international programs that allow faculty and students from each school to teach and study at the other.
 The partner schools are Bordeaux School of Business, France; EM-Lyon Graduate School of Management, France; European Business School, Germany; Indian Institute of Management Calcutta, India; Institute of Business Studies, Russia; University of Kaiserslautern, Germany; WHU – Otto Beisheim School of Management, Germany and Vienna University of Economics and Business, Austria.